-As an aside, completely unrelated to the main point of this article, Golfe-Juan was where Napoleon first came ashore after his return from Elba in March 1815.
+As an aside (sorry, another one!), completely unrelated to the main point of this article, Golfe-Juan was where Napoleon first came ashore after his return from Elba in March 1815.
 Commemorative plaques abound in the region.
 There is also a colourful annual celebratory event to mark what is the start of the Route Napoleon.

 Anyway, I wanted to write a little about a dish that we enjoyed whilst we were here.
 I haven’t (to my knowledge) eaten Aïoli before.
 I had believed (rather naively as it turns out) that it was just garlic mayonnaise with a posh French name.